material-motion/material-motion/concepts/primitives.md

 The body consists of both a position and a velocity.
 Forces can be applied to its velocity over time using a numerical integrator. ([RK4](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) is one such integrator).

-**Common forces**: The most common types of forces for software interfaces are:
+**Common forces**: The most common forces for software interfaces are:

 - [Damped harmonic oscillators](https://en.wikipedia.org/wiki/Harmonic_oscillator#Damped_harmonic_oscillator) (Springs)
 - Laminar [drag](https://en.wikipedia.org/wiki/Drag_(physics) (Friction)